 Can you go straight from RN to NP?

 To transition from an RN to NP, NP programs typically require 1-2 years of RN practice.
 Some schools may not have this requirement, but it is vital to apply your knowledge to real-world situations.

 If you’re juggling work full-time, there are plenty of available NP programs online.
 You can pursue part-time enrollment in a program of your choice, but you may want to find a school offering specializations you’re interested in pursuing.
 For example, you can specialize in family medicine to become an FNP.
+(Pro tip: Check out our pharmacology mnemonics for the family nurse practitioner to learn more).
 After completion of your program, you’ll have to pass a board certification exam in your chosen field of practice.
 Other options include adult-gerontology nurse practitioner (AGNP), neonatal nurse practitioner (NNP), pediatric nurse practitioner (PNP), psychiatric-mental health nurse practitioner (PMNHP), and women’s health nurse practitioner (WHNP).